tatsOre/printf/README.md

 * The prototypes of all functions, structures and libraries are included in the header file called holberton.h
 * Global variables are not allowed

-## Authorized functions and macros:
+## Authorized functions and macros

 * [write (man 2 write)](https://linux.die.net/man/2/write)
 * [malloc (man 3 malloc)](https://linux.die.net/man/3/malloc)